-This course builds upon VAT 161 and focuses on the skills needed to successfully plan and complete a multi-camera professional studio production.
+This course will cover the fundamentals of lighting for television.
+Students will learn the principals of lighting techniques and production.
 Classes are conducted in a stateof-the-art, fully equipped TV studio.
 Students master the techniques and workflow required to produce programming according to industry standards and practices.
 Student work is screened, discussed and critiqued to deepen understanding of the art and craft of television.
 Prerequisite: VAT 161 or permission of the department